-You use it as you build and iterate a product, using automated tooling across your code to highlight accessibility guideline violations and potential accessibility issues.
+You use it as you build and iterate a product.
+Automated tooling looks at your code and highlights accessibility guideline violations and potential accessibility issues.

 But automated checking comes with some big ‘buts’:

 - Not all guidelines can be checked automatically.
 For example, the audit might green light your alternative text for images.
 But without manual verification, you can’t guarantee that the alternative text correctly (and concisely) describes the contents of an image.

 - Compliance is not always guaranteed.
 It’s not always clear or obvious how tools check your digital product for compliance.
 And it’s not always clear which of the web accessibility guidelines they check against.
 Some of them check against the WCAG 2.1.
 Some do not.

 In my experience, one tool rarely does everything.
 This means you may have to use specific tools to check specific aspects like contrast.

 Despite the limitations, these automated tools are invaluable in helping teams to bake accessibility into the digital design process.